victorkiprono/nunuaburger/README.md

 # Nunua Burger

-Burger Duka is a web app that lets users input the ingredients of the burger they'd like to eat.
+Nunua is a web app that lets users input the ingredients of the burger they'd like to eat.

 ## Live Site